SUNYPoly-Steven/H2C-Converter/README.md

 # Limitations

-Currently H2C is just a tool I use for my own very limited use case, so it is not very flexible. however I plan to expand it's capabilities when I have the time.
+Currently H2C is just a tool I use for my own very limited use case, so it is not very flexible.
+However I plan to expand it's capabilities when I have the time.

 Right now there is very little error checking functionality.
 As the project grows I will become more featureful and most likely more useful to many people.